kelwyres/Bactabolize/README.md

 # Notes
+* Implementing as python package rather than nextflow pipeline
+    - easier for end-users to install
+    - writing in a way that this can easily be turned into a nf pipeline
+        - idea would be to complement the standalone package if people wanted it
+* Script is currently designed to process a single isolate per command
+    - this can be parallelised itself with comparatively low memory overhead
+    - only additional computation in this approach is create BLAST databases for the reference
+        - this is negligible though

+# Queries
-* Genes can be considered orthologs on the basis of 25% of the protein length
+* Genes can be considered orthologous from only 25% of the protein sequenc
-    - not sure if we want to increase requirement for this
     - currently filtering alignments with <25% coverage
     - if a pair of proteins have the highest PID to each other, then they're orthologs
+    - not sure if we want to increase coverage requirement for this
 * When capturing unannotated genes with BLASTn, we're only doing a one-way alignment
-    - we probably should be taking this hits and alignment them against the reference
+    - we probably should be taking these hits and align them against the reference
-        - aligning translated sequence most appropriate here I would think
+        - aligning translated sequence is most appropriate here I would think
-    - then checking if they qualify as orthologs by definition
+    - then checking if they qualify as orthologs by the standard definition
 * BLASTn hits are only checked for premature stop codon
-    - should also check start codon is good
+    - I think we should also check start codon is good
-* Implementing as python package rather than nextflow
-    - easier to end-users to install
-    - writing in a way that this can easily be turned into a nf pipeline
-        - idea would be to complement the standalone package
+    - the whole approach of identifying genes that couldn't be annotated is dicey

 # Current implementation